CeLCAR is currently working on:

 - piloting PTP Tests and making the subsequent necessary revisions

-- developing interactive smartphone and iPad applications in Dari and Pashto
+- developing interactive smartphone and tablet applications

 - increasing our archive of authentic materials and creating an interactive searchable database of the materials.